Compensated outside activities: Instructions and guidelines for reviewing requests

 - Possibility for the outside activity to influence a reasonable person in the faculty member's position to depart from the faithful and impartial discharge of his or her public duties.

 When a supervisor believes that a faculty member's outside compensated activities conflict with the faculty member's obligations to the institution, or other obligations of the institution, the supervisor shall inform the faculty member of these concerns and negotiate a mutually acceptable course of action.
-If a mutually acceptable course of action cannot be negotiated, the appropriate vice president or vice chancellor, as the case may be, will hear and evaluate the evidence and render a decision, or appoint a review committee, if necessary.
+If a mutually acceptable course of action cannot be negotiated, the matter may be referred to the University’s Conflict of Interest Designated Official.
+The designated official will determine if the matter needs to be reviewed by the Conflict of Interest Committee, or an appropriate higher authority.

 - Approved – an email will be sent to the employee with notification that the activity has been approved.